 Many babies startle in their sleep because they suddenly have the feeling they’re falling.
 Don’t ask me how the scientists found that one out, but that can explain why they throw their arms up above their heads when they’re startled, and why the power of a swaddle shouldn’t be underestimated.

 Eventually, there will come a time when your baby learns to calm herself after such an episode, but until then, a pacifier is her best friend and helps soothe her back to sleep.

 Special Stuffed Animal

-As a signal that it’s bedtime, my twins each have a special stuffed animal that they only get to have when they’re in their beds.
+As a signal for bedtime, my twins each have a special stuffed animal they have when they’re in their beds.

 Question Your Habits

 It’s hard to know when the time has come for your baby to be sleeping through the night.
 At some point, they reach an age where they don’t need to be fed in the middle of the night – this point is different for everyone.